-Seiko has a deep and varied history in the world of dive watches, and none are as iconic and famous as the venerable Seiko 6105-8110/9 automatic, like this all original excellent example here from 1976.
+Seiko has a deep and varied history in the world of dive watches, and none are as iconic and famous as the venerable Seiko 6105-8110/9 automatic, like this pristine all original excellent example here from 1972.
 It is the definitive Seiko diver, and it holds its own against the other iconic divers of the 1970’s.
-The 6105-8110 and 6105-8119 are exactly the same, with the exception of the last digit in the reference number, which indicates the market the watch was originally sold.
+The 6105-8110 and 6105-8119 are the same, with the exception of the last digit in the reference number, which indicates the market the watch was originally sold.

 Seiko produced the 6105-811X from 1970-77, which came in two dial variations.
 Early models from 1970 were labeled “Water 150m Proof” on the dial, and “Waterproof” on the case back.
 However, and at some point that same year, Seiko changed the text to “Water 150m Resist” with “Water Resistant” on the back to meet U.S. Federal guidelines ahead of a January 1972 deadline.
 The proof/proof models are rare and command a definite price premium over the resist/resist models.